jjlastra/HESML/README.md

 HESML is introduced and detailed in a companion reproducibility paper [1] of the methods and experiments introduced in [2,3,4].

-The main features of HEMSL are as follows: (1) it is based on an efficient and linearly scalable representation for taxonomies called PosetHERep introduced in [1], (2) its performance exhibits a linear scalability as regards the size of the taxonomy, and (3) it does not use any caching strategy of vertex sets.
+The main features of HESML are as follows: (1) it is based on an efficient and linearly scalable representation for taxonomies called PosetHERep introduced in [1], (2) its performance exhibits a linear scalability as regards the size of the taxonomy, and (3) it does not use any caching strategy of vertex sets.

 Main novelties in HESML V1R3